Advising Right Now: Helping Advisees Adjust to MIT

 Getting Along with Roommates

-This is particularly challenging for freshmen who might have never lived away from home before coming to MIT or might never have had to share a room with someone else.
-In these cases, communication is key if roommates are going to survive together.
-Some of the topics that new roommates should discuss include:
+Communication is key if roommates are going to survive together.
+Some of the topics that roommates should discuss include:

 - Set up and organization of room